Automorphism groups of affine varieties and their Lie algebras: Bijective morphisms of ind-groups

-By definition, an ind-variety $\V$ comes equipped with a countable ascending filtration by algebraic varieties $\V=\cup_d V_d$ where $V_d$ is closed in $V_{d+1}$.
-Another such filtration on $\V$ is called \emph{admissible} if the identity of $\V$ defines isomorphism of the corresponding ind-varieties.
+By definition, an ind-variety $\V$ comes equipped with a countable ascending filtration by algebraic varieties $\V=\varinjlim V_d=\bigcup_d V_d$ where $V_d$ is closed in $V_{d+1}$.
+Another such filtration $\V = \bigcup_e W_e$ is called \emph{admissible} if for every $n$ there is an $m$ such that $V_n \subset W_m$ and $W_n \subset V_m$.
 There are different notions of smoothness of a point in an ind-variety. \begin{defn}[{\rm \cite[Definition 1.9.4]{FuKr18}}] Let $\V$ be an ind-variety, and let $x \in \V$.
-We say that \begin{itemize} \item $\V$ is \emph{strongly smooth} in $x$ if there is an open neighborhood of $x$ which has an admissible filtration consisting of smooth connected algebraic varieties. \item $\V$ is \emph{geometrically smooth} in $x$ if there is an admissible filtration $\V=\cup_k V_d$ such that $x\in V_d$ is a smooth point for all $d$. \end{itemize} \end{defn} \begin{prop} [{\rm \cite[Propositions~1.8.5, 1.9.6~and~2.4.1]{FuKr18}}] Assume that $\kk$ is uncountable.
-Let $\phi\colon \V \to \W$ be a bijective morphism of ind-varieties. \begin{itemize} \item[(a)] Suppose that $\V$ is connected and that $\W $ has an admissible filtration $\W = \cup_k W_k$ such that all $W_k$ are irreducible and normal.
-Then $\phi$ is an isomorphism. \item[(b)] Suppose that $\V$ is connected and $\W$ is strongly smooth in a point $w \in \W$.
+We say that \begin{itemize} \item $\V$ is \emph{strongly smooth} in $x$ if there is an open neighborhood of $x$ which has an admissible filtration consisting of smooth connected algebraic varieties. \item $\V$ is \emph{geometrically smooth} in $x$ if there is an admissible filtration $\V=\bigcup_k V_d$ such that $x\in V_d$ is a smooth point for all $d$. \end{itemize} \end{defn} \begin{prop} [{\rm \cite[Propositions~1.8.5, 1.9.6~and~2.4.1]{FuKr18}}] Assume that $\kk$ is uncountable.
+Let $\phi\colon \V \to \W$ be a bijective morphism of ind-varieties. \begin{itemize} \item[(a)] Suppose that $\V$ is connected and that $\W $ has an admissible filtration $\W = \bigcup_k W_k$ such that all $W_k$ are irreducible and normal.
+Then $\phi$ is an isomorphism. \item[(b)] Suppose that $\V$ is curve-connected and $\W$ is strongly smooth in a point $w \in \W$.
 Then there is an open neighborhood $\V'$ of $\phi^{-1}(w)$ in $\V$ such that $\phi|_{\V'} \colon \V' \to \W$ is an open immersion.
 If $\W$ is strongly smooth in every point, then $\phi$ is an isomorphism. \end{itemize} Let now $\phi\colon \G \to \H$ be a bijective homomorphism of ind-groups.
 Assume that $\G$ is connected and $\H$ is strongly smooth in $e$.
 Then $\phi$ is an isomorphism. \end{prop} \begin{exa}[{\rm see \cite[Proposition~14.2.1]{FuKr18}}] The automorphism group $\Aut(\kk\langle x,y\rangle)$ of the rank $2$ free associative algebra $\kk\langle x,y\rangle$ has a natural structure of an ind-group.
 The homomorphism of abelianization $\kk\langle x,y\rangle\to\kk[x,y]$ induces a bijective (homo)morphism of ind-groups

 see \cite{ML70}, \cite{Cze71-72} and \cite[Theorem~9.3]{Coh85}.
 The induced surjective morphism of Lie algebras